Safeguarding and Child Protection

-Everyone who works or volunteers in school has a duty to keep children safe and to inform the child protection lead (Mr Hutchings) if they have any concerns about the welfare of a child.
-In Mr Hutchings's absence, Miss May deputises as CP lead.
-Mrs Didcott is our governor for child protection and can be contacted via the school.
+Everyone who works or volunteers in school has a duty to keep children safe and to inform the Designated Safeguarding Lead (Mr Hutchings) if they have any concerns about the welfare of a child.
+In Mr Hutchings's absence, Miss May and Miss Holland deputise.
+Mrs Weaver is our Community Councillor for safeguarding and can be contacted via the school.

-The documents and links below have been assembled to enable staff and volunteers to exercise their duties in relation to child protection.
+The documents and links below have been assembled to enable staff and volunteers to exercise their duties in relation to safeguarding and child protection.

 Safeguarding Documents

-The following document is essential reading for staff.
-All staff and volunteers should familiarise themselves with at least Part 1 of the guidance.
+The following documents are essential reading for those that work and volunteer with children.
+All staff and volunteers should familiarise themselves with at least Part 1 of the KCSIE guidance.

 NSPCC Helpline